Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 instance operating under the new deployment mode, and gradually migrating their data from the old log to the new log while users are able to query both.
 In another case, a service provider may choose to operate multiple logs to improve their ability to scale or to provide higher availability.
-Or more generally, a federated system may allow each party in the federation to operate their own log for their own users.
+Similarly, a federated system may allow each party in the federation to operate their own log for their own users.